Cannyjm/info8000/README.md

 ### SEMESTER PROJECT
 #### Weed detection
-The project deals with detecting 5 types of weed (pig weed, texas panicum, sicklepod, florida pusley, and pitted morningglory) in images.
+The project deals with detecting 13 types of weed (purple_nutsage, yellow_nutsage, pig_weed, goosegrass, crowfoot grass, crabgrass, texaspanicum, florida_beggaweed, florida_pusley, ivyleaf_moningglory, pitted_morningglory, sicklepod, smallflower_morningglory) in images.
 It uses API for acquiring and store new images (uploading), and detection of weeds.
 The detection model used was YOLOv3.
+The training was done under darknet YOLO framework

 * **Data Acquisition and storage**
 Weed images are collected and saved in the the server using the API.